Mykola Velychkivsky

-Mykola Velychkivsky (January 11, 1889, Zhytomyr – July 1, 1976, Irvington, US) was an economist, professor, Ukrainian politician and statesman, and chairman of the Ukrainian National Council.
+Mykola Ivanovych Velychkivsky (Мико́ла Іва́нович Величківський; 11 January 1889 – 1 July 1976) was a Ukrainian economist, professor, and politician who served as chairman of the Ukrainian National Council.

 Early life and World War I

-He was born on January 11, 1889 (although according to his Soviet passport it was January 11, 1882), in the family of deacon Ivan Kuzmich Velychkivsky.
+He was born on 11 January 1889 (although according to his Soviet passport it was 11 January 1882), in the family of deacon Ivan Kuzmich Velychkivsky.
 He graduated from the three-year church-parochial school at the Kiev Dormition Church in Podil and Zhytomyr Theological School.
 From 1905 he studied at the Volyn Theological Seminary in Zhytomyr.
 In 1909 he graduated from four classes of the theological seminary and entered the Economics Department of the Kiev Commercial Institute.

 In June 1913 he graduated from the Kiev Commercial Institute with the degree of Candidate of Economic Sciences.

-From 1913 he served as an ensign-gunner of the 5th Artillery Brigade of the Russian Army, a participant in World War I. In 1916 he graduated from the three-month school for staff of liaison officers in Kiev.
-In 1917 he served as a staff-captain of the 10th Siege Division in Altinovka, Chernihiv province.
+From 1913 he served as an ensign-gunner of the 5th Artillery Brigade of the Imperial Russian Army, participating in World War I. In 1916 he graduated from the three-month school for staff of liaison officers in Kiev.
+In 1917 he served as a staff-captain of the 10th Siege Division in Altinovka, Chernihiv Governorate.

-From September 1917 he worked as the head of the Department of the Agricultural Economy of the General Secretariat of Land Affairs of the Central Council, and vice-director and director of the Department of the Agricultural Economy of the Ministry of Land Affairs of the UPR.
+From September 1917 he worked as the head of the Department of the Agricultural Economy of the General Secretariat of Land Affairs of the Central Rada, and vice-director and director of the Department of the Agricultural Economy of the Ministry of Land Affairs of the Ukrainian People's Republic.
 In 1918, he worked in the statistical department of the cooperative committee.
 Then, he was again the director of the Agricultural Economy Department.
-Then he worked for a while as head of the department at the People's Commissioner of Land Affairs of the Ukrainian SSR and headed the subsection on the agricultural economy of the Scientific Agricultural Committee of Ukraine.
-During the Denikin occupation of Kiev in 1919, he joined the illegal Committee of the People's Defense of Ukraine.
+Then he worked for a while as head of the department at the People's Commissioner of Land Affairs of the Ukrainian Soviet Socialist Republic and headed the subsection on the agricultural economy of the Scientific Agricultural Committee of Ukraine.
+During the White movement occupation of Kyiv in 1919, he joined the illegal Committee of the People's Defense of Ukraine.